Vegz78/retro2png/README.md

 ## Manual Building and Installing

 You will need to install libpng before you build the program.
-On Raspbian
+On Raspbian.

 ```
 # 1. Install dependencies